Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/docs/deliverable_docs/ProjectReport.md

 We created two models with 3-fold cross-validation: Elastic net and Random forest.
 We used [59-point sampling](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) for random grid search as a strategy for cross-validation.

 ### Model evaluation
 Accuracy of the models were measured using AUC on the test data set.
-AUC of both Elastic net and Random forest models were > 0.85.
+AUC of both Elastic Net and Random Forest models were > 0.85.
 We save both models in pickled.pkl files, and output the ROC plots for both models.
-In addition, feature importances for the Random forest model are output in a .csv file and plotted in a pdf (top predictive features only).
+AUC of Random Forest model was 0.92 and that of the Elastic Net model was 0.90.
+In addition, for model interpretation, feature importance for the Random Forest model are output in a .csv file and plotted in a pdf (top 20 predictive features only).

 ROC curve of **Random Forest model (Left)** on test data is shown below.
 This was the model that was deployed: